 The Problems with Wood Mulch

 Although the research shows no significant health risks are associated with artificial mulch made from recycled rubber infill, schools and parks administrators continue to choose wood mulch over rubber even though wood mulch comes with its own problems.

-Wood mulch or wood chips can protect against falls better than sand or gravel, so using it is certainly better than nothing.
-However, there are some downsides.
+Wood mulch or wood chips can help protect against falls; however, there are some downsides.
 Splinters, mold, and susceptibility to freezing are all factors that can hinder the performance of wood mulch.
 Also, some wood mulch has been treated with chemicals like toxic chromated copper arsenate (also called CCA) to make it more resistant to pests and decay.

 Scrap rubber manufacturers recycle around 110 million tires every year.
 Some of it gets a new life when it is used to make playground safety surfacing and crumb rubber mulch.
 The manufacturing process includes grinding and screening to remove stones, metal, fiber, and other materials from scrap tire rubber.
 The tires undergo an extensive sieve process to remove fibers, and powerful magnets and vacuums remove any remaining metal.
 This is an exacting process designed to meet rigorous ASTM specifications.
 The recycled rubber mulch is continuously tested to maintain a high level of quality and trust.

 No Fault Rubber Mulch, for example, does not create dust, decompose, rot, absorb water, displace, or attract insects.
 A similar product, No Fault Bonded Rubber Mulch, consists of 100% recycled shredded rubber mulch combined with a single component polyurethane binder.
 We offer specific depths to meet particular fall height requirements.
 It requires little maintenance and can be installed coast-to-coast.